act-rules/act-rules.github.io/_rules/form-field-label-is-descriptive-87e6e4.md

 #### Failed Example 8

-While Expectation 1 is met, Expectation 2 fails because the descriptive label coded with the `label` element through the accessible name calculation is overwritten by an `aria-label` that is not descriptive.
+The outcome of [Form field visual label is descriptive](https://act-rules.github.io/rules/1cd4da) is "passed", the outcome of [Form field accessible name is descriptive](https://act-rules.github.io/rules/e0ca31) is "failed".

 ```html
 <label for="fname">First name:</label>